j4nnis/bproxy/README.md

 * J. Müthing, BSc, from the Dortmund University of Applied Sciences and Arts, Dortmund, Germany, designed and developed this software and is a co-author of the article.
 * T. Jäschke, Ph.D., from the FOM University of Applied Sciences, Essen, Germany & Dortmund University of Applied Sciences and Arts, Dortmund, Germany, contributed to the design of the tests and is a one of the authors of the article. contributed to the design of the tests and is a one of the authors of the article.
-* C. M. Friedrich, Ph.D., Dortmund University of Applied Sciences and Arts, Dortmund, Germany, contributed to the design of the tests and is a one of the authors of the article.
+* C. M. Friedrich, Ph.D., from the Dortmund University of Applied Sciences and Arts, Dortmund, Germany, contributed to the design of the tests and is a one of the authors of the article.

 ## Cite as